aakanksha-gubbala/unifac/README.md

-# UNIFAC Group Contribution Method
+UNIFAC Group Contribution Method for a ternary system of acetic acid/butyl acetate/water